-- Headspace made an estimated $150 million in 2020.
-It has not released financial information for two years
+- Headspace made an estimated $235 million in 2022.
+It has not released financial information for three years

-- Over two million people subscribe to Headspace and the app has been downloaded over 65 million times
+- 3.3 million people subscribe to Headspace and the app has been downloaded over 70 million times

 - 2,100 businesses have partnered with Headspace to offer the app for free to employees